lexin-chen/md-starters/how-to-dock.md

 		- Check guess connectivity on the next page
 		- Download the tgz file to your directories
 - Creating force field for the ligand
-	- Load the mol2 files in step 15 on https://cgenff.umaryland.edu/userRegistration/ (register for an acc w gatormail)
+	- Load the mol2 files in step 15 on https://cgenff.umaryland.edu/userRegistration/
 	- Check first 2 boxes.
 	- Get the .str file on the output and put it in your directory
 - Then go to CHARMM-GUI